-The directors are responsible for preparing the directors' report and the financial statements in accordance with UK law.
+The directors are responsible for preparing the directors' report and the financial statements in accordance with applicable law and regulation.

 Company law requires the directors to prepare financial statements for each financial year giving a true and fair view of the company's assets, liabilities and financial position at the end of the financial year and the profit or loss of the company for the financial year.
-Under that law the directors have prepared the financial statements in accordance with Generally Accepted Accounting Practice in the UK (accounting standards issued by the Financial Reporting Council of the UK, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland and promulgated by the Institute of Chartered Accountants in the UK and UK law).
+Under that law the directors have prepared the financial statements in accordance with Generally Accepted Accounting Practice UK (accounting standards comprising Financial Reporting Standard applicable in the UK and Republic of Ireland' and applicable law).

-Under UK law, the directors shall not approve the financial statements unless they are satisfied that they give a true and fair view of the company's assets, liabilities and financial position as at the end of the financial year and the profit or loss of the company for the financial year.
+Under company law, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the company's assets, liabilities and financial position as at the end of the financial year and the profit or loss of the company for the financial year.